hencejacki/TerminalTranslator/README.md

 ## Overview

-The translate website is too slow and inconvenient to use, so build this tool.
+The translate website is too slow and inconvenient to use when i'm coding, so build this tool.

 ## Platform

 - [x] Linux
 - [ ] Windows
 - [ ] MacOS

+## Languages support

++ en -> zh
++ zh -> en

 ## Usage